(Fracture, Distal Radius; Distal Radius Fracture; Transverse Wrist Fracture; Dinner-Fork Deformity of the Wrist)

 Aliuskevicius M, Ostgaard SE, et al. No influence of ibuprofen on bone healing after Colles’ fracture - A randomized controlled clinical trial.
 Injury.
 2019;50(7):1309-1317.

 Distal radius fracture.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 ...(Click grey area to select URL)

 Distal radius fracture-emergency management.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Accessed August 30, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dyname....
+Accessed December 4, 2019.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.